PagerDuty/terraform-provider-pagerduty/website/docs/r/response_play.html.markdown

 The following arguments are supported:

   * `name` - (Required) The name of the response play.
+  * `from` - (Required) The email of the user attributed to the request.
+Needs to be a valid email address of a user in the PagerDuty account.
   * `description` - (Optional) A human-friendly description of the response play.
     If not set, a placeholder of "Managed by Terraform" will be set.
   * `type` - (Optional)  A string that determines the schema of the object.
 If not set, the default value is "response_play".